-Carolyn Siegel is our Resources Developer and will be putting together episode guides, professional development materials, and blog posts to help teachers get the most out of the podcast.
+Carolyn Siegel was our Resources Developer and tirelessly put together episode guides and accompanying materials to help teachers get the most out of the podcast.

 Carolyn was formerly a Spanish teacher at Riverdale Country School in the Bronx and the World Languages Department Chair at Gann Academy in Waltham, MA.
 She recently returned to the classroom full time at Pinewood School in Los Altos Hills, California.
 Carolyn earned a BA in Spanish Language and Literature from Columbia University, a MA in Spanish from Middlebury College and a MA in Hispanic Studies from Brown University.
 She is particularly passionate about content-based curriculum, proficiency based instruction and curriculum that supports heritage speakers.

 Janina is a Middle School Spanish teacher at Latin School of Chicago.
 She was born and raised in Lima, Peru and came to the United States as part of a teaching exchange program to further her education and professional development.
 Janina earned a B.A. in Elementary Education from Pontifical Catholic University of Peru and a M.A in Curriculum and Instruction from Concordia University Chicago.
 She holds an endorsement in ESL and Bilingual Education and is currently starting a new role as a Middle School language department chair at Latin.